 Copyright and Intellectual Property of the Educational Material

 All the content of this website is protected by the Copyright Act.

-All content and works in the present site are the property of Université Laval, the exclusive owner of the intellectual property rights.
+All content and works in the present site are the property of Université Laval and its partners, the exclusive owners of the intellectual property rights.
 They can take different forms, including: pictures, texts, documents, videos and audios, presentations, artistic advertising and other content which appears on this site.